socketio/socket.io-website/source/docs/rooms-and-namespaces.md

 In some cases, you might want to emit events to sockets in Socket.IO namespaces / rooms from outside the context of your Socket.IO processes.

-There’s several ways to tackle this problem, like implementing your own channel to send messages into the process.
+There are several ways to tackle this problem, like implementing your own channel to send messages into the process.

 To facilitate this use case, we created two modules: